mnubo/dbevolv/README.md

 The target schema/database/keyspace must already exist. dbschemas do not support the creation of the database itself.

-Command line:
+To get usage:

-    docker run -it --rm -e ENV=<environment name> docker.mnubo.com/<schema_name>:latest <schema/database/keyspace> [<version>]"
+    docker run -it --rm -e ENV=<environment name> docker.mnubo.com/<schema_name>:latest --help"

-Ex:
+This should result to something like:

+    Upgrades / downgrades the reverse_geo database.
-    docker run -it --rm -e ENV=dev docker.mnubo.com/reverse_geo:latest mnuboglobalconfig"
+    Usage: docker run -it --rm -e ENV=<environment name> dockerep-0.mtl.mnubo.com/reverse_geo:latest [options]

+      -n <value> | --namespace <value>
+            If your database needs a different instance per namespace, the namespace your are targeting.
+      -v <value> | --version <value>
-Version is the version you want to upgrade / downgrade to.
-If ommited, the database will be upgraded to the latest version.
+            The version you want to upgrade / downgrade to.
+If not specified, will upagrade to latest version.
+      --drop
+            [DANGEROUS] Whether you want to first drop the database before migrating to the given version.
+WARNING!
+You will loose all your data, don't use this option in production!
+      --help
+            Display this schema manager usage.
+    Example:
+      docker run -it --rm -e ENV=dev dockerep-0.mtl.mnubo.com/reverse_geo:latest --version 0004